qmk/qmk_firmware/docs/features/key_cancellation.md

 # Key Cancellation

-Upon a selected key press down, if another key is pressed, it will release another key until it is physically pressed again.
+When a specific key is pressed and a second key is pressed, the first key will be deactivated.
+To reactivate it, press the first key again.

 ## Usage {#usage}